JonahBraun/debs-recipes/_posts/2015-01-09-spareribs-with-fig-glaze.md

 Glaze:

-- ⅔ cup chicken stock, preferably homemade
+- 1/3 cup chicken stock, preferably homemade
-- 2 T honey
+- 1 T honey
 - ½ t balsamic vinegar
-- ¼ teaspoon cumin
+- 2 dashes cumin
-- ½ teaspoon salt
+- ¼ teaspoon salt
 - dash white pepper
 - dash cinnamon
-- 1 large orange, peeled with pith removed
+- ½ orange, peeled with pith removed
-- 10 dried figs, chopped
+- 5 dried figs, chopped
-- ¼ cup water
+- 2 T water
-- 1 T olive oil
+- ½ T olive oil

 Pulse all in blender.
 When ribs are cooked, spread a layer of glaze over the top side of the ribs.
-Return ribs to the oven without a cover.
-Bake for another twenty minutes.
+Return ribs to the oven without a cover, or barbecue on medium heat for another twenty minutes.
 Flip rack of ribs and apply another generous coat of glaze.
-Return to oven for another 20 minutes.
-Repeat the process one or two times more until the ribs are saturated with glaze and browned.
+Return to oven or grill for another 20 minutes.
+Repeat the process again, if necessary until the  ribs are saturated with glaze and browned.